Doxing

 A fictional example of a doxing post on social media.
 In this case, the victim's personal name and address are shown.

-Doxing or doxxing is the act of publicly providing personally identifiable information about an individual or organization, usually via the Internet and without their consent.
+Doxing or doxxing is the act of providing personally identifiable information about an individual or organization, usually via the Internet and without their consent, and or with the intention of harassing or causing distress to the victim.
 Historically, the term has been used to refer to both the aggregation of this information from public databases and social media websites (like Facebook), and the publication of previously private information obtained through criminal or otherwise fraudulent means (such as hacking and social engineering).

 The aggregation and provision of previously published material is generally legal, though it may be subject to laws concerning stalking and intimidation.
 Doxing may be carried out for reasons such as online shaming, extortion, and vigilante aid to law enforcement.

 Etymology

 "Doxing" is a neologism.
 It originates from a spelling alteration of the abbreviation "docs", for "documents", and refers to "compiling and releasing a dossier of personal information on someone".
 Essentially, doxing is revealing and publicizing the records of an individual, which were previously private or difficult to obtain.

 The term dox derives from the slang "dropping dox", which, according to Wired contributor Mat Honan, was "an old-school revenge tactic that emerged from hacker culture in 1990s".
 Hackers operating outside the law in that era used the breach of an opponent's anonymity as a means to expose them to harassment or legal repercussions.
 Consequently, doxing often carries a negative connotation because it can be a means of revenge via the violation of privacy.